MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-illicit-consent-grants.md

 1. Sign in to the machine that you will run the script from with local administrator rights.
 2. Download or copy the [Get-AzureADPSPermissions.ps1](https://gist.github.com/psignoret/41793f8c6211d2df5051d77ca3728c09) script from GitHub to a folder that you will run it from.
 This will be the same folder that the output “permissions.csv” file will be written to.
 3. Open a PowerShell instance as an administrator and open to the folder you saved the script to.
-4.Connect to your directory using the [Connect-AzureAD](https://docs.microsoft.com/en-us/powershell/module/azuread/connect-azuread?view=azureadps-2.0) cmdlet.
+4. Connect to your directory using the [Connect-AzureAD](https://docs.microsoft.com/en-us/powershell/module/azuread/connect-azuread?view=azureadps-2.0) cmdlet.
 5. Run this PowerShell command line as follows: `.Get-AzureASPSPermissions.ps1 | Export-csv -path "Permissions.csv" -NoTypeInformation`

 The script produces one file named Permissions.csv.
 Follow these steps to look for illicit application permission grants: